Laura6826/WSAA-project/README.md

 ```

-,or you can manually install each of the libraries below.+
+,or you can manually install each of the libraries below.

 ```ruby
 import os